wombleton/gitlaw-nz/acts/M/Marine Insurance Act 1908.md

 *   In this Act, if not inconsistent with the context,---

-    _Action_ includes counterclaim and set-off
+    _action_ includes counterclaim and set-off

-    _Freight_ includes the profit derivable by a shipowner from the employment of his ship to carry his own goods or movables, as well as freight payable by a third party, but does not include passage money
+    _freight_ includes the profit derivable by a shipowner from the employment of his ship to carry his own goods or movables, as well as freight payable by a third party, but does not include passage money

-    _Movables_ means any movable tangible property other than the ship, and includes money, valuable securities, and other documents
+    _movables_ means any movable tangible property other than the ship, and includes money, valuable securities, and other documents

-    _Policy_ means a marine policy.
+    _policy_ means a marine policy.

     Compare: 1907 No 24 s 91

-## Marine insurance
+#### Marine insurance

 ##### 3 Marine insurance defined.
 Mixed sea and land risks